sbrady/sbrady.github.io/_posts/2016-11-30-The-other-diversity-in-tech.markdown

 My advise would be to focus on the principles and practices of the engineers, rather than the specific tech stacks and languages.
 For example, the tech screen I do, I let the candidate use whatever web framework they are most comfortable with.
 This way we can focus on, how would you put a web app together.
-And added bonus I might be to learn something too!
+And added bonus I might be able to learn something too!